 - The Faculty of Law handles the selection of students for the BAccLLB and BCom Law programmes. - Applicants who do not meet the minimum requirements for the mainstream programme (as a result of grade 11 average and Mathematics mark) will be considered for the BCom (Management Science) (EDP) programme.
 Candidates will be informed after 30 June (but before 30 September) whether they received provisional acceptance. - For the BCom (Management Sciences) EDP, in addition to academic merit, preference will be given to candidates from disadvantaged school communities.
+Students cannot apply for this programme.

-17.2.2 Selection is based on academic merit
+16.2.2 Selection is based on academic merit